jkunimune/Djastiz/en-Specification.md

 A more precise way to derive new terms is through the addition of affixes.
 In Oltilip, all affixes are themselves words, and the result of adding one means the same thing as the base word and affix placed together in a sentence, albeit lexicalised.
 For example, if the relative "l es" is placed next to the verb "noki", which means "to teach", one gets "noki l es", which means "one who teaches".
 When "les" is used as a suffix, that phrase is lexicalised into "nokiles", which means "teacher".
 This form carries two concrete advantages over the phrase "noki l es"; specifically, "nokiles" cannot be misinterpreted as unconnected words in adjacent phrases should the surrounding grammar be complicated, and further can refer to the concept of a teacher even when there is no one in the discussion who is actively teaching.
 Learning a word like "nokiles" is also easier than repeatedly parsing a phrase like "noki l es".

 There are ten suffixes that can turn verbs into nouns:
-- "-les" references the agent of a verb, similar to "-er" in English;
+- **"-les"** references the agent of a verb, similar to "-er" in English;
-- "-lon" references the patient of a verb, similar to "-ee" in English;
+- **"-lon"** references the patient of a verb, similar to "-ee" in English;
-- "-lum" references the theme of a verb;
+- **"-lum"** references the theme of a verb;
-- "-lyan" references the extent to which a verb takes place;
+- **"-lyan"** references the extent to which a verb takes place;
-- "-lwel" references the time at which a verb takes place;
+- **"-lwel"** references the time at which a verb takes place;
-- "-lyot" references the location at which a verb takes place;
+- **"-lyot"** references the location at which a verb takes place;
-- "-lial" references the cause because of which a verb takes place;
+- **"-lial"** references the cause because of which a verb takes place;
-- "-luat" references the instrument by which a verb takes place; and
+- **"-luat"** references the instrument by which a verb takes place; and
-- "-lip" references the way in which a verb takes place.
+- **"-lip"** references the way in which a verb takes place.

 There are four suffixes that can turn verbs into other verbs:
-- "-nyo" describes the negative of a verb, similar to "non-" in English;
+- **"-nyo"** describes the negative of a verb, similar to "non-" in English;
-- "-ki" describes the inception of a verb, similar to "-ise" or "-en" in English;
+- **"-ki"** describes the inception of a verb, similar to "-ise" or "-en" in English;
-- "-nu" describes the cession of a verb, similar to "de- -ise" or "un- -en" in English;
+- **"-nu"** describes the cession of a verb, similar to "de- -ise" or "un- -en" in English;
-- "-powi" describes the potential of a verb, similar to "-able" or "-ible" in English; and
+- **"-powi"** describes the potential of a verb, similar to "-able" or "-ible" in English; and
-- "-calu" describes the continuation of a verb, similar to "-ing" in English.
+- **"-calu"** describes the continuation of a verb, similar to "-ing" in English.

 Finally, there is one suffix that turns nouns into other nouns:
-- "-ak" describes anything of or related to a noun, similar to "-al", "-ic", or "-'s" in English.
+- **"-ak"** describes anything of or related to a noun, similar to "-al", "-ic", or "-'s" in English.

 ### Loanwords

 For words that describe deeply technical concepts like "deoxyribonucleic acid", cultural concepts like "ahupua&#8216;a", or a combination of the two like "oriental ladyfern", a class of word that is neither root nor compound is needed.
 This is the _loanword_, a word taken directly from a specific language.
 The word should be taken from a language that has regional or historical ties to the concept.
-For example, the word for "persimmon", "'kaki", comes from the Japanese "柿", /kaki/, due to the persimmon's historical and economic ties to Eastern Asia.
+For example, the word for "persimmon", "'kaki", comes from the Japanese "柿" /kaki/, due to the persimmon's historical and economic ties to Eastern Asia.

 Because these words have fewer phonotactic restrictions than base words, they may be marked with an apostrophe to distinguish them, much as italics are commonly used in English.
-Even with the looser restrictions, Oltilip's small phonology often forces loanwords to differ from their sources substantially, as "'fahanse" does from "France", /fʀɑns/.
-This is a necessary trade-off when using such a learnable phonology.
+Even with the looser restrictions, Oltilip's small phonology often forces loanwords to differ from their sources substantially, as "'fahanse" does from "France" /fʀɑns/.
+This is a worthwhile trade-off for the learnability of the phonology.

 Loanwords are especially common as toponyms.
-The word for "Japan", "'nipon", comes directly from the Japnese word "日本".
+The word for "Japan", "'nipon", comes directly from the Japnese word "日本" /nipːoɴ/.
 These are commonly compounded to form related words, such as "'niponwon" for "Japanese person", "'nipontilip" for "the Japanese language", and "'niponkwelyot" for "the Japanese archipelago".
 While it is less common, an ethnonym can also serve as the root off of which the toponym is derived, depending on the etymology of the endonym.
 For example, from "'alap" for "Arab", we get "'alaptec" for "Saudi Arabia", "'alaptilip" for "Arabic", and "'alapkwelyot" for "the Arabian peninsula".

 ## Common phrases